-To be eligible for Psi Chi consideration, students at Saint Michael's need senior or rising senior status, at least 16 credits in psychology, a 3.5 GPA overall, and a 3.6 GPA in psychology.
+To be eligible for Psi Chi consideration, students at Saint Michael's need senior or rising senior status, at least 20 credits in psychology including PS 101 and PS 213*, a 3.6 GPA overall, and a 3.7 GPA in psychology.

 Click to view the 14th Annual Psychology Symposium brochure.